NIJOY-P-JOSE/portfolio-website/README.md

 - EmailJS (for the contact form)

 ## Features
-- Responsive design that works on various devices
+- Responsive design that works on various devices.
-- Sections for Home, About, Education, Skills, Projects, and Contact
+- Sections for Home, About, Education, Skills, Projects, and Contact.
-- Carousel for displaying projects or testimonials
+- Carousel for displaying projects or testimonials.
-- Interactive elements with smooth transitions and hover effects
+- Interactive elements with smooth transitions and hover effects.